Biochemistry MSc, PgDip

 - your ability to communicate biochemical information effectively in a wide range of contexts

-Our Careers Service will be able to assist you with your future plans for employment or further study.
+Our Careers Service will assist you with your future plans for employment or further study throughout your time studying with us and for 2 years after graduation.
+They can provide:

 A UK 2:1 honours degree, or its international equivalent, in biochemistry, biological sciences (with some relevant chemistry components) or chemistry (with some relevant biology components).